 We will keep up to date on the number of young people with disabilities moving into further education, training and employment.
-The participation of Education, and other relevant, agencies will be assured given the nature of the Integrated Plans.
+We will also examine the number of young people with disabilities receiving home tuition.
+The participation of Education, and other relevant, agencies will be assured given the nature of the multi agency care plans.
+We will ??

-Outcome: Enjoying, learning and achievin g Actions: Implementation Milestones Lead person/ other groups What difference will it make to children and young people Other outcome s By when Develop a system for tracking young people's education, employment and training status, including young people with disabilities Link with Education and Department for Learning (DEL) members to track young people through education / further education as part of their Integrated Plan Regional Transition Sub Group Ensure that, as part of their integrated planning process, young people are supported to access the same opportunities as their peers.
-EEEW, LSRR 2014
+Outcome: Enjoying, learning and achievin g Actions: Implementation Milestones Lead person/ other groups What difference will it make to children and young people Other outcome s By when Track the number of young people moving into further education, training and employment Link with Education and Department of Learning (DEL) members to track young people through education / further education as part of their integrated plan Regional Transition Sub Ensuring that, as part of the integrated plan, young people are supported to EEEW,